njleonzhang/vscode-extension-mardown-image-paste/README.md

 | extension.markdownPasteImage | Paste Image | paste the clipbord image to cdn |
 | extension.markdownPasteImage.reInit | Paste Image: Reinit | restart and reconnect to electron app which act as ipc server |

 ## PR welcomed
-1. support more platforms
-2. support more CDN，refer to [current code](https://github.com/njleonzhang/vscode-extension-mardown-image-paste/blob/master/src/CdnUploader/)
+* support more CDN, such as Amozon S3 and Azure storage, refer to [current code](https://github.com/njleonzhang/vscode-extension-mardown-image-paste/blob/master/src/CdnUploader/)

 ## Development
 Clone the porject, and open it in vscode. press `F5` to start debug mode after `npm install the dependency`.
 At last, run `npm run package` to package a extension `vsix` file, and install it to your vscode for test.